gtzjh/mymodels/README.md

 - Third-party dependencies are used as-is.
 The project does not guarantee the security, reliability, or compatibility of any third-party libraries.

 - This software is subject to export control laws and regulations.
 Users are responsible for compliance with all applicable export and import regulations.

-## ⚠️ The Users Should Know

-- The project **is not suitable** for time-series tasks.

-- The hyperparameters shown in `models.py` are only for demonstration purposes.
-Users should try different hyperparameters in their actual applications to ensure the robustness of their results.

-- The `random_state` is set to `0` for demonstration purposes only.
-Users should try different `random_state` in their actual applications to ensure the robustness of their results.

-- The explanation in this project is currently based on [SHapley Additive exPlanations (SHAP)](https://shap.readthedocs.io/en/latest/index.html), Other explanation methods are coming soon.

-- Note that explanations may not always be meaningful for real-world tasks, especially after data engineering.
-Users are solely responsible for validating the appropriateness of explanation methods for their specific use cases. **It's strongly recommended to compare the explanation results before and after data engineering**.

-- The Partial Dependence Plot (PDP) is not supported for classification tasks currently.